yiwan330445/rcc/docs/maintenance.md

 There are number of reasons for doing maintenance, some of which are:

 - running into problem with using holotree, and wanting to start over
+- something breaks in holotree/lib and there is need to fix it
 - running out of disk space, and wanting to reduced used foot print
 - remove old/unused spaces from holotree
 - remove old/unused catalogs from hololib